 Tagged autumn, commissioned work, copyright, fun, lesson learnt, man, mychoice, Portrait, rejected, the netherlands, woman

-I was invited to attend a workshop by famed jazz photographer Jimmy Katz on July 7th.
-And I’m pretty darned pleased I had the opportunity to do so.
-I find it super inspiring to hear masters talk about their craft.
+I had the good fortune to be invited to attend a workshop by famed jazz photographer Jimmy Katz on July 7th, and I’m pretty darned pleased I had the opportunity to do so.
+I found it super inspiring to hear masters talk about their craft.

 Jimmy Katz is pretty much the most important photographer working in jazz today.
 He has shot portraits of Sonny Rollins (one of my favorites), Ornette Coleman, Ray Charles, BB King, the list goes on and on.
-Definitely worth doing a Google search 🙂 There is great video on YouTube shot by the local TV station about the exhibition of his work at Kasteel Woerden, which also provided the opportunity to organize the masterclass.
+It’s definitely worth doing a Google search 🙂 There is great video on YouTube, shot by the local TV station, about the exhibition of his work at Kasteel Woerden, which just happened to be the location for masterclass as well.

-All in all it was a pretty hectic day as I had to go to work in the morning and rushed to Woerden as soon as I was able to leave.
+All in all it was a pretty hectic day, as I had to go to work in the morning and then rush to Woerden as soon as I was able to leave.
 There were quite a few other photographers already and I found it a little bit daunting when I walked in.
 Who are all these people?
 Will I look like a sucker when I show my work?
-Thank goodness I saw a few familiar faces as well and pretty much fit right in.
+Thank goodness, I quickly spotted a few familiar faces, and pretty much fit right in.
 Hearing Jimmy talk about his own work was pretty amazing.